MissionVistaCS/MiddlewareFunctionsTutorial/README.md

 * PATH is just a string specifying for what requests the middleware should be used for.
 For example, for a path of '/hello', the middleware function would only be called when going to 'http://your_cool_domain_name.com/hello'.

 * You can omit PATH and the middleware will be called for ALL requests.
+##How are middleware functions processed?

+* Middlewares are called in the order they are registered.

+##What are some uses for middleware functions?